rond-authz/rond/README.md

 # Rönd

-Rönd is a lightweight container that distributes security policy enforcing throughout your application.
+Rönd is a lightweight container that distributes security policy enforcement throughout your application.
 </div>

 Rönd is based on [OpenPolicy Agent](https://www.openpolicyagent.org) and allows you to define security policies to be executed during API invocations.
 Rönd runs in your Kubernetes cluster as a sidecar container of your Pods.